 Coping with events that disrupt our inner peace and shake us to the core can be upsetting.
-Knowing how to navigate through challenging emotions with a healthy approach is always important, especially if you are someone who has struggled with substance abuse related issues in the past.
-To avoid a relapse, you must remind yourself of what you have to lose if you throw it all away, and remember what you were taught at Passages.
-The tools we provide you with during treatment can be used throughout your recovery to help keep you on the right track.
+Knowing how to navigate challenging emotions with a healthy approach is always important, especially if you have struggled with substance abuse-related issues in the past.
+To avoid a relapse, you must remember what you have to lose if you throw it all away and remember what you were taught at Passages.
+During treatment, the tools we provide you can be used throughout your recovery to help keep you on the right track.

 “When a problem or a difficult situation arises, say to yourself, as if you already believe it: “This is for my benefit.”

 ― Chris Prentiss, Be Who You Want, Have What You Want: Change Your Thinking, Change Your Life